 UTHealth is committed to programs that mitigate or prevent emergency situations.
-Facilities, Planning and Engineering and Auxiliary Enterprises are engaged in proactive maintenance of building systems and infrastructure.
-IT has procedures in place for maintaining the institution's network infrastructure and critical data.
-Environmental Health and Safety conducts routine surveillance, fire system testing, routine drills and safety training to individuals on campus.
+The Departments of Facilities, Planning and Engineering (FPE), and Auxiliary Enterprises (AE) are engaged in proactive maintenance of building systems and infrastructure.
+The Department of Information Technology (IT) has procedures in place for maintaining the institution's network infrastructure and critical data.
+The Department of Safety, Health, Environment and Risk Management (SHERM) conducts routine surveillance, fire system testing, routine drills and safety training to individuals on campus.